ivanperez-keera/dunai/README.md

   - sample applications that work both on traditional Yampa and BearRiver.

-We need to add examples of apps written in classic FRP, reactive values, etc. A new game, in honor of Paul Hudak, has been designed to work best with this library.
-It will also be added to the repo.
+We need to add examples of apps written in classic FRP, reactive values, etc. A [new game](https://github.com/keera-studios/pang-a-lambda), in honor of Paul Hudak, has been designed to work best with this library.

-Dunai uses monad transformers, but it's still very experimental and we have not agreed on either the syntax or intended behaviour of trans-monadic reactive networks.
-So, don't get too caught up in the current implementation, and don't freak out if you can't understand why there are three implementations of the same function.
+Dunai uses monad transformers.
+The syntax and behaviour are still experimental.
+If something breaks/sounds strange, please open an issue.

 ## Futher reading

-A paper has been published explaining the fundamentals of Monadic Stream Functions and what can be achieved using different monads:
+The best introduction to the fundamentals of Monadic Stream Functions is:

 - [Functional Reactive Programming, Refactored](https://dl.acm.org/authorize?N34896) ([official ACM page](http://dl.acm.org/citation.cfm?id=2976010)) ([mirror](http://www.cs.nott.ac.uk/~psxip1/papers/2016-HaskellSymposium-Perez-Barenz-Nilsson-FRPRefactored-short.pdf))